kruzbjak/EITN30/README.md

 # Project for Internet Inside course

 This is a repo for a project given in Internet Inside (EITN30) course at LTH.
+We set our goal to replace the built-in ARQ mechanism with our own, while using both of the duplex links.
+Instead of the built-in stop-and-wait ARQ, this approach allows us to not use timeouts almost completely.
+Our solution is found in the ARQ directory, in ourArq.cpp file.

 ## Compiling

 Currently we are using *rf24* and *libtins* libraries, so to compile the .cpp files you can do: